 Your Eyes Are Constantly Adjusting to a Screen

-We’ve all had that feeling screenof weary eyes after watching a lot of television or spending all day on the computer and there’s reason for it.
+We’ve all had that feeling of weary eyes after watching a lot of television or spending all day on the computer and there’s reason for it.
 When staring at a screen our eyes must constantly adjust to all the changes that happen in front of it.
 Of course, changes happen in front of us all the time in the real world and our brain must process it, but digital screens have a unique characteristic that make it harder.
 Smaller unseen changes such as minor flickering, image contrast processing, and glare cause the eye muscles to work harder.
 Over time this manifests as an ache or heaviness in the eye.

 This work can be exacerbated depending on the ability of your eyes.
 If your wear glasses then having a poor prescription or not wearing them at all will put further strain on your eyes.
 Additionally, those around 45 and over will find it harder as eyes begin to diminish in their ability to sharply focus.